-Architects, Engineers, Product Designer and Manufacturers are developing BIM Families that can be used for further modeling purposes or manufacturing purposes.
-These data offer complete information of the components, equipment’s, furniture etc. You can actually get specific data input for a specific area from the Architects or the Manufacturer.
-Example: The BIM Model will consist the brand of plumbing fixtures that have been used, brand of electrical equipment’s or the HVAC ducts, pipes etc. used in the building during construction.
+Architects, Engineers, Product Designer, and Manufacturers are developing BIM Families that can be used for further modeling purposes or manufacturing purposes.
+These data offer complete information about the components, equipment’s, furniture etc. You can actually get specific data input for a specific area from the Architects or the Manufacturer.
+Example: The BIM Model will consist the brand of plumbing fixtures that have been used, brand of electrical equipment’s or the HVAC ducts, pipes etc. that are used in the construction of the building.

-You could have asset tagging done that can directly take you to the manufacturers website and help you get the same brand of commodity for your building if the older one is worn out.
+You could have asset tagging done that can directly take you to the manufacturer’s website and help you get the same brand of a commodity for your building if the older one is worn out.

 BIM Model for Facility management is much beyond only data.
 Developing a sustainable BIM Model for estimating Energy consumption and preservation is also another interesting part of Virtual construction Modeling.
-Added cost of building envelop or any other design change post construction can be added in the costing and budgeting “5D” data within the models.
-Time line scheduling of the phase wise building construction can be determined and presented using “4D” and design can be validated by using “3D BIM Model”.
+The added cost of building envelop or any other design change post construction can be added in the costing and budgeting “5D” data within the models.
+Timeline scheduling of the phase-wise building construction can be determined and presented using “4D” and design can be validated by using “3D BIM Model”.

 BIM Model for facility management needs to be a complete model with accurate data across all construction phases such as Design present ability, constructability, and BIM compliant, Data rich and sustainable.
 Such BIM Models are extremely useful for the Facility Manager and shall provide great assistance through overall building maintenance and renovation of the building when needed.